 Child care providers have a requirement to complete ongoing health and safety training annually through MiRegistry.
 The Michigan Ongoing Health and Safety Training Refresher 2022 is now available online.
 Details related to this training requirement are also provided in the CDC Handbook.

 DON'T DELAY!
 Register for the Michigan Ongoing Health and Safety Refresher 2022 now.
+License Exempt-Related and Unrelated providers who fail to complete the training by 12/20/2022 will be closed.

 As you are navigating the online trainings, please note, to receive credit you must reach the final slide and click on the green "CONCLUDE THIS COURSE" bar.